What to know about the US Senate vote on releasing the Epstein files

 PositiveU.S News

-• The US House of Representatives has passed the Epstein Files Transparency Act, requiring the Justice Department to disclose all unclassified documents related to Jeffrey Epstein.
-The vote, which saw overwhelming bipartisan support at 427 to 1, reflects a growing demand for transparency surrounding Epstein's activities and the implications of his connections.
+• The US Senate has passed the Epstein Files Transparency Act, which requires the Justice Department to release all unclassified records related to Jeffrey Epstein.
+This follows a decisive vote in the House of Representatives, indicating strong bipartisan support for transparency in this high

 — via World Pulse Now AI Editorial System